 12. Maximum Maturities

 To the extent possible, the University will attempt to match its investments with anticipated cash flow requirements.
-Unless matched to a specific cash flow, the University generally will not directly invest in securities maturing more than five years from the date of purchase.
+Unless matched to a specific cash flow, the University generally will not directly invest in securities maturing more than ten years from the date of purchase.

 Reserve funds may be invested in securities exceeding ten years if the maturity of such investments is made to coincide as nearly as practicable with the expected use of the funds.
 Reserve funds are those funds designated for plant and equipment renewal and replacement and repayment of bonds.

 13. Professional Services

 The Vice President for Business and Finance or designee may contract for professional services as necessary for the efficient management of investments.

-14. Internal Controls
+15. Internal Controls

 - The Vice President for Business and Finance or designee will maintain internal controls to protect against the loss of public funds arising from negligence, theft or misuse.
 These controls will include, but not be limited to:

 - The execution of securities transactions will be made on a delivery-versus-payment basis, which requires dual authorization by at least two of the designated individuals identified in Appendix A;

 - The clear delegation of investment authority

 - The separation of duties, such as the separation of transaction authority from record keeping;

 - Supervisory oversight;

 - Oversight by the Investment Advisory Committee of the Board of Trustees

 The Investment Advisory Committee, Chief Financial Officer, Vice President for Business and Finance, and authorized investment officers will review this policy every three years.

 As prescribed by RCW 43.09.050, the state auditor may audit the accounts and inspect the books of the University to determine the compliance of investment activities with state statutes and this policy.

 The Chief Financial Officer will provide monthly compliance and performance reports to the Vice President for Business and Finance.

 The Chief Financial Officer will provide quarterly reports on compliance and performance to the President, Vice President for Business and Finance, and Investment Advisory Committee.